rayweitzenberg/generator-mechaneyes/README.md

 ---

 ## This Generator's Purpose in Life
-The main reason for extending into this generator is for packaging up JS+HTML+CSS to be deployed in some of our projects.
-Due to the build process we use, behavior+structure+presentation needs to be assembled in the way this generator does before being deployed.
+The main reason for extending into this generator is for packaging up JS+HTML+CSS to be deployed in our projects.
+Due to the build process we use, behavior, structure and presentation needs to be assembled in this way before being deployed.

 The generator takes the relevant code and cleanly dumps it into a place we can easily pull from.
-It sidesteps all the typical markup in an HTML page, and just grabs the relevant content.
+It sidesteps a lot of the typical markup in an HTML page, and just grabs the relevant content.

 It pulls from `originalHtml.html` as well as `.tmp/styles/main.css` and dumps this into `assembled.html`.
 You're left with one clean and portable file to use.